DaveBitter/minor-webdev_web-app-from-scratch/week_3/exercise_1/README.md

 + truly random movie suggestions
 + infinite list of suggestions
 + storing favorites
++ filtering on adult movies
 + sorting favorites on popularity or runtime

-+ filtering on adult movies
+# Wishlist
++ more filter-options
++ more sort-options
++ 404-handling
++ more robust way of infinite scrolling

 # Live version
 You can use the app [here](http://wmtw.davebitter.com).